zmitchell/tinkering.xyz/content/optimization-story.md

 From these excitonic transition dipole moments I calculate the "stick spectrum" for absorption and CD.
 We call this a stick spectrum because it just tells you the location and magnitude (and sign, in the case of CD) of each peak in the spectrum rather than the smooth continuous curve you would normally associate with a spectrum.

 From this stick spectrum we compute a "broadened" spectrum by placing a Gaussian (smooth bell curve) on top of each stick in the stick spectrum.
 If I have a single configuration, I'm done.
 If I have multiple configurations, I do this for each one and average them.
-Once I've computed my spectra I minimize the error between the simulated and measured spectra.
+I want to minimize the error between the computed and experimental spectra.

 It's also worth going over my naming conventions.
 From looking at my code you'll see `ham` and `pigs` everywhere, and you may conclude from that that I have an unhealthy obsession with pork.
 This isn't true, in fact I'm a vegetarian.
 In reality `ham` is short for "Hamiltonian", and `pigs` is short for "pigments".
 A pigment is a light absorbing molecule (like a chlorophyll).
 Additionally, the mathematical symbol for a dipole moment is the Greek letter "mu", so `mus` is the array of dipole moments.
 The letter `r` is used to denote position, so `rs` is an array of positions.
 The snapshot files containing the Hamiltonian, dipole moments, and positions are named `conf*.csv`, so I call this collection of information a `conf`.